tobiboorman/MSci-Thesis-Publication-Code/README.md

-# MSci-Thesis-Publication-Code
+# Spin Half Quantum Circuit Program

+This program is designed to simulate the dynamics (including entanglement entropy and mutual information) of a quantum circuit of spin-1/2 particles evolving subject to local disorder and continuous measurements.

-Dr Marcin Szyniszewski and I developed this code as part of our publication, Diagnostics of entanglement dynamics in noisy and disordered spin chains via the measurement-induced steady-state.
+Dr Marcin Szyniszewski and I developed this program as part of our publication, Diagnostics of entanglement dynamics in noisy and disordered spin chains via the measurement-induced steady-state.

 Phys.
 Rev. B 105, 144202.

 ## Usage

-This program is designed to simulate the dynamics (including entanglement entropy and mutual information) of a quantum circuit of spin-1/2 particles evolving subject to local disorder and continuous measurements.
+The program takes shell inputs (described below) and returns up to three outputs,
+- Entanglement entropy
+- Bi-partite mutual information (if system length is divisible by 4)
+- Tri-partite mutual information (if system length is divisible by 4)

 ### Inputs for shell script: